 Common Names: Scarlet-lored Amazon, Red-fronted Amazon, Golden-cheeked Amazon

 Scientific Name: Amazona autumnalis with three subspecies: Salvini Amazon (A.a. salvini), diademed Amazon (Amazona autumnalis diadema), lilacine or Ecuadorian red-lored (A.a. lilacina)

-Life Expectancy: Can live about 80 years
+Life Expectancy: Up to 80 years

 Origin and History

 The red-lored Amazon parrot is native to Mexico, Central America, and South America.
 Their primary range is from eastern Mexico to Ecuador, though there are a few flocks in central Brazil.

 They enjoy nesting in tree cavities of the tropical forests and tend to live in small flocks.
 In some areas, human development and trapping for the pet trade have endangered these Amazons.

 This species was first noted in 1758 by Swedish zoologist Carl Linnaeus, creator of the modern taxonomy system.
 There are a few subspecies of the red-lored Amazon parrot, which look the same with differences in size.